IBM/natural-language-understanding-node-red/README.md

 ## Step 3 - Analyze a News Article in Node-RED

-The Watson Natural Language Understanding service takes either a body of text or a publicly-accessible URL to content which the service can analyze.
+The Watson Natural Language Understanding service takes either a body of text or a publicly-accessible URL to provide content which the service can analyze.
 In this section, we will analyze a news article that is accessible via an URL.
 You can also choose to analyze other URLs that contain a body of text.

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_1AEB3DBAF25785993FDC403B0E2B8B399A989E775A0079D55BFA837929CCB61B_1536806457518_Screen+Shot+2018-09-12+at+10.39.41+PM.png)